Choose Your Path to Certification

 CGI certified Pro Canyon Guides are individuals who have attained and demonstrated a high level of technical competence through rigorous assessment that meets and exceeds international standards.
 CGI certification provides a decisive tool for choosing the right guide/instructor to help clients and students achieve their canyoneering objectives.

-Level 3 Guides can only be trained and certified by CGI Certified Instructors who are Level 3 or higher.
+Level 3 Guides can only be trained and certified by CGI Certified Instructors/Evaluators who are Level 3 or higher.

 Level 4 Master Canyon Guide

 CGI certified Master Canyon Guides are individuals who progressed from Pro Canyon guide to attain a level of technical proficiency that represents the pinnacle of guiding excellence.

 Level 4 Guides can only be certified by CGI Certified Instructors/Evaluators who are Level 4.

 Canyoneering Karma is a social media group and more.
 It is also the theme for a series of ongoing service projects and it is a mindset – using canyoneering as a vehicle for making a difference in the lives of people.